ronleong/SSH-Honeypot-/README.md

 **Building an SSH Honeypot to lure attackers using Azure VM and Splunk to understand real-world attacks.**

 ## Objective
 The Honeypot project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs using Splunk, generating test telemetry to mimic real-world attack scenarios.
+The primary focus was to ingest and analyze logs using Splunk and created honeypot to mimic real world cyber attack.
 This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.

 ### Skills Learned
-- Advanced understanding of SIEM concepts and practical application.
+- Cloud Security & Infrastrcuture hardening
-- Proficiency in analyzing and interpreting network logs.
+- SIEM Data pipeline & analytics
-- Ability to generate and recognize attack signatures and patterns.
+- Honeypot Deception Deployment
-- Enhanced knowledge of network protocols and security vulnerabilities.
+- Cloud Firewall configuration
-- Development of critical thinking and problem-solving skills in cybersecurity.
+- Advanced linux command

 ### Tools Used
 - Microsoft Azure